Delorimier Stadium

 Delorimier Stadium ([dəlɔʁimje]; also known as Montreal Stadium, Hector Racine Stadium and Delorimier Downs) was a 20,000-seat sports stadium in Montreal, Quebec, Canada.
 It was located at 2101 Ontario Street East, at the corner of De Lorimier Avenue in the present-day Montreal borough of Ville-Marie.
 The stadium was home to the Montreal Royals of the International League, as the top farm club of the Brooklyn Dodgers from 1928 to 1960.
 The stadium was additionally home to the Montreal Alouettes of the Canadian Football League (CFL) from 1946 to 1953.
-The former site of the stadium is now occupied by École des Métiers des Faubourgs-de-Montréal, a trade school.
+The site of the former stadium is now occupied by École des Métiers des Faubourgs-de-Montréal, a trade school.